-The 2018 edition of APREN´s Yearbook - a mark in the Portuguese energy portrait, being a showcase of what is done in the national renewable electricity sector - is already available (for associates only).
+The 2019 edition of APREN´s Yearbook, a mark in the Portuguese energy portrait, being a showcase of what is done in the national renewable electricity sector.

 Get to know the most relevant facts about renewable electricity in Portugal.